kingparra/hpfp/07_-_more_functional_patterns/notes.rst

 The ``_`` you see here is a wildcard -- a special name that throws away the result and always matches.

+(This kind of equation is called a pattern binding because it is a top-level equation in which the entire left-hand side is a pattern.)

 Mechanics of name binding
 """""""""""""""""""""""""
 We said that the wildcard always matches; so does that mean it's possible for a